dlr-gtlab/genh5/examples/conversion_system.md

 For this a similar system is used, in which types are mapped to buffer types.

 It can be access using `GenH5::buffer_element_t`.
-Again by default all types are mapped to each other.
+Again, by default all types are mapped to each other.

 To specify a dedicated buffer type the macro `GENH5_DECLARE_BUFFER_TYPE(TYPE, BUFFER)` can be used.
-Similarly it should be placed at the top of an file, before using the conversion system.
+Similarly, it should be placed at the top of an file and before using the conversion system.

 ### Conversion

-For now we only mapped types to other types.
-No real conversion has took place by now.
+For now we only mapped types to other types; no conversion took place yet.

-This library provides the `GenH5::convert` method.
+For converting data from a user type to the storage type (i.e. data that can be written to HDF5) this library provides the `GenH5::convert()` method.
-Its generally used internall before writing to a dataset.
+It is used internally before writing to a dataset.
+Thus, there is generally no need to call it explicitly.
-There are multiple overloads available for each type that is currently supported.
+There are overloads available for each type that is currently supported.
-However there is no default conversion for every type available.
+However, there is no default conversion implement for new types.

-If a user-defined type can be implicitly converted to its conversion type use the macro `GENH5_DECLARE_IMPLICIT_CONVERSION(TYPE)` to register a new overload:
+If a user-defined type can be implicitly converted to its conversion type, use the macro `GENH5_DECLARE_IMPLICIT_CONVERSION(TYPE)` to register a new overload:

 ```cpp
 GENH5_DECLARE_IMPLICIT_CONVERSION(MyType)
 ```

-However if there is not implicit conversion available use `GENH5_DECLARE_CONVERSION(TYPE_FROM, VALUE_NAME, BUFFER_NAME)`.
+However, if there is not an implicit conversion available, use `GENH5_DECLARE_CONVERSION(TYPE_FROM, VALUE_NAME, BUFFER_NAME)`.
 The macro accepts three arguments:
 1) The type to convert from.
 It may use qualifiers like `const&`.
 2) The variable name of the value to convert (e.g. `value`).
 3) The variable name of the buffer (e.g. `buffer`).
 Buffer is a container, to which a temporary object may be appended.
 The buffer does not have to be used if the conversion does not require any buffering.

-The conversion must then be implemented:
+Then, the conversion must be implemented:

 ```cpp
 GENH5_DECLARE_CONVERSION(MyType const&, value, buffer)